Sunnyvale ESL shooting: Aftermath

 The next day, court commissioner Lois Kittle made the restraining order against Farley permanent and commented, "Pieces of paper do not stop bullets."

 Black survived, but was hospitalized for nineteen days.
 She continued to work for the same company.
 Farley wrote to her again from his prison cell, claiming that she had finally won.

 During trial, Farley admitted to the killings, but pleaded not guilty, claiming that he never planned to kill but only wished to get Black's attention or commit suicide in front of her for rejecting him.
-His attorney claimed that Farley was never a violent man and only had his judgement temporarily clouded by his obsession with Black, and that he would likely never kill again.
+His attorney claimed that Farley was never a violent man and only had his judgment temporarily clouded by his obsession with Black, and that he would likely never kill again.
 Prior to the shooting, Farley did not have a criminal record.

 The prosecution documented every step of the stalking, produced all the letters he sent, and documented his shotgun and ammunition purchases a week before his rampage at ESL, as well as his other weapons.
 All this amounted to extensive planning, which they claimed was evidence of premeditation.

 On October 21, 1991, Farley was found guilty of all seven counts of first degree murder.
 On January 17, 1992, Superior Court Judge Joseph Biafore Jr. sentenced him to death.
 Because of California law, there were several automatic appeals.
 On January 22, 1992, Farley was admitted to San Quentin State Prison.
 On July 2, 2009, the California Supreme Court upheld Farley's death sentence (People v Richard Farley (2009) 46 Cal.4th 1053).
 Farley remained on death row at San Quentin State Prison, as CDCR number H23501, until April 2024, when he was moved to California Health Care Facility as part of a larger transfer of former death row inmates.

 On August 9, 2024, district attorney Jeff Rosen sought to reduce Farley's sentence to life without parole.
-On December 6, 2024 a Santa Clara County Judge delayed a ruling in the resentencing case to March 2025 to allow more victims to speak out.
-On March 21, 2025 a Judge ruled that Farley’s death sentence would remain instated, following victim testimony.
+On December 6, 2024, a Santa Clara County judge delayed a ruling in the resentencing case to March 2025 to allow more victims to speak out.
+On March 21, 2025, a judge ruled that Farley’s death sentence would remain instated, following victim testimony.

 The massacre helped prompt California's 1990 passage of the first anti-stalking laws in the U.S.

 In media

 A movie, I Can Make You Love Me (also known as Stalking Laura in the United Kingdom) was made in 1993.
 Brooke Shields played Black and Richard Thomas played Farley.
+Farley's case is also analyzed by forensic psychiatrist Michael H. Stone in his 2009 book The Anatomy of Evil.